Invitational Summer Institute 2024: Redefining “Rigor” to Build Curriculum that Matters to Students

 What is the time commitment of the Invitation Summer Institute?

-There will be an orientation approximately one month prior to the beginning of ISI.
-Our program runs for three weeks in July from 9am-3pm.
+Our program runs for two weeks in July from 9am-3pm.
 In order to promote balance and self-care we will work for four days each week and take three day weekends to rejuvenate in between sessions.

 How many teachers will participate in the Invitational Summer Institute?

-ISI is designed for a small cohort of teachers of up to 16 participants.
+ISI is designed for a small cohort of teachers of up to 12 teachers.
 We provide a more intimate setting in order to promote strong social connections and collaboration.
 Our teachers frequently leave with lifelong friendships!

 I just found out about the Invitational Summer Institute.
 Can I still apply?